 Problem: Your bins are full to bursting

-You can barely fit another thing in your bin, and when you can’t close the lid and rubbish is spilling out, it’s really not a good look for your bin.
+You can barely fit another thing in your bin.
+When you can’t close the lid and rubbish is spilling out, it’s really not a good look for your bin.
 Plus, if bins are too full, sometimes refuse collectors won’t take them away.

-- There’s a few things you can do in this case.
-You can either buy a bin compactor, which is a device that you can clip to the edge of your bin.
-When you put rubbish in, you just swing it over and squash the rubbish down, leaving more space in the bin.
+- There are a few things you can do in this case.
+You can either buy a bin compactor.
+A device that you can clip to the edge of your bin.
+When you put rubbish in, you just swing it over and squash the rubbish down.
+Leaving more space in the bin.
 They cost about £20, but it might be worth your while.